Snickerdoodle Blondie Cake – moist blondie batter topped with a crunchy layer of cinnamon sugar. The perfect mix between a blondie and cake!

-All I know is that the crunchy cinnamon-sugar topping is everything.
+All I know is that this has changed my life and everything I thought I knew about dessert.
+That crunchy cinnamon-sugar topping is everything.

 This recipe comes from the amazing Bravetart cookbook, which is my current cookbook obsession.
 You’ll definitely be seeing more recipes from this book because oh my god are they delicious.
 And simple.
 And nostalgic.
 I’ll take any excuse to make a home version of good ol’ American classics.

 Snickerdoodle cookies are usually a bit boring to me to be honest (sorry, I’m a chocolate and peanut butter girl through and through), but blondies are my jam.
 They could be the plainest blondies in the world, I’m talking no chocolate chips or anything, and I’d still pick them over anything else on a dessert table.

 When I first flipped through the book, this snickerdoodle cake was the first recipe that caught my attention.
 I’m the type of person who gets fixated on something and can think of nothing else, so I baked it the same day.
 I chose a slightly different pan than recommended (the book recommends doubling this recipe, then baking in a 11″x15″ pan), so the texture is slightly different than the photos in the book.
 But honestly?
 The crunchy topping, crispy edges, and gooey center are perfection.

 Snickerdoodle Blondie Cake